 - When receiving, you should be able to set the radio to Scan, so it continuously listens momentarily on every frequency and stops briefly when it finds a signal.
 If you can hear someone talking, you might want to try to call out your urgent message on that same frequency.
 (The faster the radio can scan, the better; but this is not crucial.)

 - Scanning the whole frequency band is often not necessary.
 You should be able to program your radio, so it only listens on those frequencies of interest; and once you pause the scan, you should be able to switch to any one of those frequencies easily (usually by turning a knob) for transmitting a call.
+Not necessary, but helpful, is the ability to store channels in separate memory banks, so only selected channels need be scanned.

 - The HT should have a backlight for the display, so you can see it at night when you press a button, and see the numbers when you are inputting a frequency.